malhammam1/my-project/README.md

 -Both models showed that family history is a significant predictor of seeking treatment.

-- Individuals with a family history of mental health issues are more likely to seek treatment.
+-Individuals with a family history of mental health issues are more likely to seek treatment.